complexdatacollective/documentation.networkcanvas.com/docs/interface-documentation/shared.md

 ---
 ## Overview

-Some configuration options are available to all or most interface screens, dependent on the sub-category of interface (e.g. name generators).
+Some configuration options are available to all or most interface screens (dependent on the sub-category of interface, e.g. name generators).

 {% include nc-image src="/assets/img/interface-documentation/shared/navigation.png" caption="The stage name as visible in the interview navigation" %}{: .macos-screenshot }